Compliance audit charges

 The charge applies to time spent by ASQA on planning the audit, conducting the audit, preparing the audit report and other related business processes.

 ASQA cannot provide an estimate of the cost of your audit in advance.

-Currently, no charges apply to compliance audits against the legislative requirements under the Education Services for Overseas Students Act 2000 (the ESOS Act).
+Currently, no charges apply to compliance audits conducted under the Education Services for Overseas Students Act 2000 (the ESOS Act).